 Pavlov’s House 2nd Edition

 1 – 3 Players, 60 – 75 Minutes playing time, Ages 12 and up.
-Pavlov’s House scores an amazing 8.1 on Board Game Geek and is extremely popular with solo board game players.
+Pavlov’s House scores in the 8’s on Board Game Geek and is extremely popular with solo board game players.
 It’s not exceedingly complicated but has plenty of depth.
 The switch of focus from strategic and tactical levels is well orchestrated with three separate viewpoints of the battle.
 Gameplay is tense and every loss counts – losses from actual historical names.
 Some do not like the dice rolling aspect of this game, but it is one of the very few ways to introduce Murphy’s Law into the game – which, just like in actual war, is seemingly unfair.
 Like any wargame, prior planning and strategy go a long way to securing victory – regardless of a slew of bad dice rolls.
+Manufacturer: Dan Verssen Games (DVG).
 Categories: Wargame and World War II.
 Game Mechanics: Action Points, Campaign / Battle Card Driven, Cooperative Game, Dice Rolling, Simulation, and Solo / Solitaire Game.

 Pavlov’s House was a fortified apartment building used as a strongpoint by the Soviet 62nd Army during the pivotal Battle of Stalingrad in WW2.
 Soviet defenders held out for almost two months from a constant German assault.
 The building’s name was drawn from Yakov Pavlov, a sergeant who led the initial storm group assault that resulted in the capture of the building from the Germans.
 The story of Pavlov’s House was a key piece of Soviet propaganda and was used as a symbol of the incredible resistance of Soviet forces during the Battle of Stalingrad.